bioteam/protcast/doc/README.md

   - Parsing the UniprotKB databse and create a representation of the proteins in along with its annotations.
-  - Given the two representations above, create the submodels that make up Protein Oracle.
+  - Given the two representations above, create the submodels that make up ProtCast.
 This will be determined from the category of the GO term, its number of associations and its level in the tree.
   - Generating the feature vectors from the protein sequences.
 Initially, CTriad? will be used.